Keep in mind that weight loss surgery is for people who are obese (body mass index, or BMI, is 30 or more).

 What’s the Recovery Period?

-Because of new techniques, weight loss surgery can be performed with minimum invasion, via small incisions.
+Because of new techniques, weight loss surgery can often be performed with minimum invasion, via small incisions.
 In a few centers around the country, weight loss surgery is even done on an outpatient basis.

 How Do I Pay for Surgery?